gareth-harman/gareth-harman.github.io/_posts/blog/2019-11-01-Synthetic_data_Sklearn - Copy.md

 ### Class Separation

-- Let's, examine how the class_sep looks within the data
+- Let's, examine how the class_sep affects the data
-- We will only select to create 3 features to better visualize the class separation.
-However, one can imagine that
+- We will only engineer 3 features to better visualize the class separation

 ```python